How to Screen Print

 Add some bling and a tremendous amount of value to your t-shirt design.
 Not only do we offer a robust selection of rhinestone colors, but we also offer a huge selection of studs and shapes.
 All can be combined with other forms of printing and embroidery to add even more value.
 When requesting a quote, make sure you state the exact size and color of the stones or studs.

 The all over print is achieved by printing on large scale screens.
 We can print up to 4 colors using 17″ x 20″ screens.

 Direct to garment printing is like taking your t-shirt and running it through your inkjet printer.
 Water based ink is applied to the shirt and it is done digitally so it can full color and contain lots of gradients and still keep the detail.
-This is cost effective if you have a full color design and want to print a low quantity of shirts because you will bypass the multiple screen set ups.
+This is cost effective if you have a full color design and want to print smaller quantities of shirts since you will be bypassing the multi-screen process with DTG.
 We print any order under 36 shirts using the DTG method.
 Over 36 we will most likely screen print them for you.
 However, we will evaluate your design and make the most cost effective suggestion for you.

 Pricing Rule of Thumb

 - Each color in your design requires a separate screen which results in a set-up /screen cost.

 - Each location of printing you add will also add a set up/screen cost.

 To keep your costs low, design with fewer colors in one location.
 If the shirt color is darker than the ink color then we will have to print a base coat before we print the actual color you would like.
 For example, let’s say you would want a black shirt printed in pink.
 You might think that would be one set up charge but when you include the base it is two set-up charges.
 The reason we need to print a base is so that the dark shirt will not show through the lighter ink color.